robole/title-sequences/readme.md

 I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.
 You can read my [notes](https://www.roboleary.net/animation/2023/05/30/how-to-make-a-slick-animation-stranger-things-title-sequence.html) for more info!

-#### Attribution
+## Attribution and disclaimer

-The audio is sampled from Strangers Thing Theme by Kyle Dixon and Michael Stein.
+All fonts used are free to use.
+The font [Fontdinerdotcom](https://fontmeme.com/fonts/fontdinerdotcom-font/) used for The Marvelous Mrs Maisel title is free for personal use only.

-The audio is the property of the copyright holders.
-The samples used here are to provide commentary of how complementary the songs are with the title sequence.
+I have taken some clips from songs to accompany some of the titles.
+The songs are the property of the copyright holders.
+Samples are used here as a commentary of how well-chosen the songs are for the title sequence.
 It is deemed to be fair usage.
 No copyright infringement is intended.
+Here is a list of songs sampled:
+- For Killing Eve:
+	- Xpectation by Unloved.
+	- Voodoo Voodoo by Etienne Daho.
+	- Killer Shangri-Lah by Pshycotic Beats.
+- For Schitts Creek:
+	- Main Theme by Maribeth Solomon
+- For Stranger Things:
+	- The theme song is by Kyle Dixon and Michael Stein.